|<< EG Prime||Random||All Pages >>|

-QTH and radius: My home area is a radius of 25 km from the intersection of Veterans Parkway and Santa Barbara Blvd in Cape Coral, FL.
-This includes every place I've lived in Lee County, my job, downtown Orlando, all of Lake Apopka, and Gilbert Park in Mount Dora (hopefully far enough from our broadcast towers to allow better DX).
+Border Lake Zone (Orlando): My primary logbook is based on a 28 km radius around 28.67264, -81.45662 (the east end of Border Lake Road in Forest City, FL.
+This includes every place I've lived in Seminole County, my job, downtown Orlando, all of Lake Apopka, and Gilbert Park in Mount Dora (hopefully far enough from our broadcast towers to allow better DX).
 Any catch made within this area may be counted as if I saw it at home, though distances/records will reflect my actual location at the time.
-All (> Part 15) stations within this area count as locals upon discovery.
-Stations less than 15 km outside of it automatically count as semi-locals if they have an FCC license.
+All (> Part 15) stations within this area count as semi-locals upon discovery, even if I can't recieve it at home.

 IDing a station: Decoding the PSIP of a digital station counts as an ID if call letters are included.
 If PSIP isn't helpful, the following may also be used to verify a station: visual ID, local newscasts or commercials, area codes in phone numbers, website promos, network name or station nickname that exists for only one station on given channel (such as PBS's "OETA," "AETN," or "CPTV").
 If these clues make me confident that I have IDed the station, I'll log it as a positive ID.
 Less certain IDs may be counted as tentative, which don't count toward statistics.

-Local, Semi-local, or DX: Stations within 100 km that provide reliable, listenable signals at my QTH are locals. ("Listenable" means noise is low enough not to be distracting.
+Local, Semi-local, or DX: Stations within 100 km (measured from Border Lake) that provide reliable, listenable signals throughout my home area are locals. ("Listenable" means noise is low enough not to be distracting.
 For the AM broadcast band this is determined at night.)
 Stations farther or weaker, but strong enough to ID, or those with too little power to cover the 25 km radius, are semi-locals.
-Stations not normally received, by definition, are DX.
+Stations not normally received within my home zone, by definition, are DX.
 Stations within 250 km of a zone's center, being more common, will only be logged once per year unless there's a change to its license.
 If a station has moved more than 100 km it may be counted as a new catch.

 Here is my story as it appeared in the January 2001 VHF-UHF Digest: